jhoopmann/nestjs-waiting-room-middleware-keepalive/README.md

 NestJS middleware using HTTP keep-alive to provide waiting room functionality

 ## How it works

-If a client requests a route, the middleware checks wether the client is allowed to proceed it's request based on defined limits.
+If a client requests a route, the middleware checks whether the client is allowed to proceed with its request based on defined limits.

-if the client has to wait, the middleware will initialize a keep-alive connection and sends a ```WaitingRoomResponse { queuePosition: number }``` if the position has changed.
-It will send a queuePosition with 0, if it starts starts processing the request.
+If the client has to wait, the middleware will initialize a keep-alive connection and send a ```WaitingRoomResponse { queuePosition: number }``` if the position has changed.
+It will send a queuePosition with 0 if it starts processing the request.

-Controller methods should use ```Response::write``` and ```Response::end``` because of already sent headers.
+Controller methods should use ```Response::write``` and ```Response::end```  because headers have already been sent.
-## Usage

 ### Backend

 ```